 When you accept this Challenge, over the next 28 days Kajabi is going to walk you through everything you will need to do to build your first digital product and get your first sale. .All within 28 days!

 Email and live chat support are provided 24/7.
 So, when you stumble upon a situation with your course site, you can contact one of the live chat representatives, no matter what time it is.
 I asked a question and they came back to me in 20 mins.
 Of course, it does not always happen so quickly and they don’t have a guarantee to answer you within 20 mins.
-However, for me, this shows a fantastic support.
+However, for me, this shows a fantastic support team.

 If you get a yearly plan, they will give you two 1-on-1 classes that last an hour.
 During those lessons, they’ll take you hand by hand and reveal how you can start using Kajabi.